 Sometimes, we collect information or stories from people about their experiences with our products so we can post them on our Websites.
 When we do this, we tell those people that the information they are submitting will become public information and that RØDE reserves the right to edit the information as required.

 The copyright of any words and/or images in a user testimonial will remain the property of the author.
 The users provide a general, irrevocable, worldwide licence granted by the user to RØDE to use the words and/or images for testimonials on our Websites and in other material at RØDE’s sole discretion.

 Where you’ve agreed to receive information about our products or services, we may use your personal information to send you marketing messages, including offers and promotions.
 This may include our contacting you in a variety of ways, including by phone, SMS, and email.

 You can opt-out of receiving marketing messages at any time:

 - For email and SMS messages, you can use the unsubscribe option included in the message.

 - For phone calls, you can tell the caller that you no longer wish to receive calls or other marketing messages.

 - You can also contact us directly - see ‘Contact us’, below.

 We also work with online advertising partners to show you marketing messages on other websites and on social media apps.
-If you don’t want to see online direct marketing from us, you can change your cookie preferences on our website to turn off advertising cookies.
+If you don’t want to see online direct marketing from us, you can change your cookie preferences on our Websites to turn off advertising cookies.
 You may still see some marketing messages from us, but they won’t be targeted.